Staceypy/task-management-app/README.md

 npm start
 ```

-- For login (authentication), I currently use session storage to keep user logged in.
-A more robust approach would be to  use JWT.
+- For login (authentication), currently use session storage to keep user logged in.
-- For register, some validation is implemented, but validating the given format of email and password is missing.
-- Adding a new task, update a task and view tasks are implemented and tested.